Documentation

 The regular expression searches find patterns that may indicate errors in files.
 In many cases, however, the text patterns are intentional.
 Check for issues with an awareness of false positives or the requirements of some files to retain text errors (as when material is quoting text that contains errors).
 Additionally, the searches do not necessarily indicate how to fix potential issues.
 In some cases, an error may be due to a problem in an InDesign source; in others, many issues can best be resolved in Word using the SAI Cleanup Tools, particularly when scribing or editing a file.

-Gathered at the end of this resource are groups of searches with file types listed in parentheses.
-These apply specifically to the preparation of files of that type.
+Searches with file types listed in parentheses apply specifically to the preparation of files of that type.
 These searches should be run before proceeding with further conversion or finalizing the files.
 When using the Regular Expressions Resource to review the text content as part of Word scribing, for example, the searches listed for .sam/.scml would not need to be done.

 Sublime Text Package

-The script reads all the regular expressions from the Regular Expressions Resource page.
-It then runs all the expressions as searches and reveals the number of matches found in each document.
+Each tool reads the regular expressions from the Regular Expressions Resource page.
+It then runs the expressions as searches and reveals the number of matches found in each document.
 If a search returns zero matches, it will not appear on this list.
 Users, therefore, do not need to spend time searching for text patterns that do no appear within the document.

 Quotation Marks, Parentheses, and Brackets